nickscript0/dev-workflows/typescript.md

 }
 ```

-### Step 3 - auto-compilation
+### Step 3 - auto-compilation on save
-The next step is to set up the task configuration.
+- Open the Command Palette with ⇧⌘P and type in "Tasks: Run Build Task"
-- Open the Command Palette with ⇧⌘P and type in Configure Default Build Task, this will generate a tasks.json.
+- Select "tsc: watch - tsconfig.json"
-- Add `"watch": true` to the "compilerOptions" section of tsconfig.json
+- *Deprecated: adding "watch: true" to tsconfig.json is inefficient and apparently unecessary now with the previous 2 steps*

 ## Creating a Browser Web App with Typescript
 Due to this issue